MicrosoftDocs/sql-docs/docs/linux/quickstart-install-connect-docker.md

 ## Next steps

+To explore other scenarios, such as running multiple containers, data persistence, and troublehshooting, see [Configure SQL Server 2017 container images on Docker](sql-server-linux-configure-docker.md).

-Check out the [mssql-docker GitHub repository](https://github.com/Microsoft/mssql-docker) for resources, feedback, and known issues.
+Also, check out the [mssql-docker GitHub repository](https://github.com/Microsoft/mssql-docker) for resources, feedback, and known issues.